django-fm/django-fm/README.md

 You create urls for them as always, in templates you just create links to create, update, delete resources with special class (`fm-create`, `fm-update`, `fm-delete`).

-Every link can have some attributes which define modal window behaviour and callback after successfull object creation, update or deletion.
+Every link can have some attributes which define modal window behaviour and callback after successfull object creation, update or deletion:

+* `data-fm-head` - header of modal
+* `data-fm-action` - what to do after successfull modal submission - at moment the following values allowed: `reload`, `redirect`, `replace`, `remove`, `prepend`, `append`
+* `data-fm-target` - value of action specific for each action type - for example this must be an URL when `data-fm-action` is `redirect`

 See demo project to see this concept in action